Support programs – overseas specialists

 The College currently offers a range of programs and resources to support Specialist International Medical Graduate (SIMG) candidates.

-Australian Clinical Practice Skills Workshops in 2017 - expressions of interest now open
+Australian Clinical Practice Skills Workshops - Brisbane, 21-22 October 2017

 The Australian Clinical Practice Skills Workshop is a personalised workshop that gives a concise and effective run-through of the nature and expectations of the clinical interview and psychiatric clinical practice in Australia.